 The National Clean Diesel Tribal Grants award competitive grants to U.S. tribal agencies or intertribal consortia with jurisdiction over transportation or air quality to fund projects that implement EPA or CARB verified and certified diesel emission reduction technologies.

 The Clean Diesel Rebates offer rebates in addition to grants for specific opportunities to implement clean diesel technology.

-We are currently accepting applications for the FFY16 State Clean Diesel Grant Program.
-Applications submitted before January 7, 2017 at 1:00 PM will receive primary consideration.
+We are currently accepting applications for the FFY17 State Clean Diesel Grant Program.
+Applications submitted before November 15, 2017 at 5:00 PM will receive primary consideration.
 Applications received after that time will be considered as funding is available.
 You may download the Request for Proposals here.